rwxrob/notes/My home lab/Install Kubernetes cluster with Kubespray.md

 > [!WARNING]
 > This is my way of creating a Kubernetes environment that mirrors what we have at work.
 It may not be the best way for you.

+This procedure can be followed initially to create the first cluster and resource from which to build the cluster or it can be used to create an additional cluster simply by updating things in these steps—primarily the inventory.

 1. Setup an admin machine from which to run Ansible/Kubespray playbooks
 	1. Setup ssh
 		1. Install if not already there